 The word innovation has its roots in Latin, stemming from innovatus which means to renew or change and although innovation may be seen as a renewal process, it requires a new way of applying decisions or a new application of an existing discovery.
 It is an important concept in business, economics, engineering, technology and design and is becoming more important in the area of medicine as well.
 The objective of the Academy is to provide a collaborative interaction between infection control professionals and antimicrobial resistance experts, design experts, technology leaders and business entrepreneurs.

 Where is the “Innovation Academy“?

 The Innovation Academy will be held during ICPIC 2013 in Geneva and will be clearly identified in the Program.
 A separate category for the abstract presentations will be provided with details given for the content and attributes to be classified asa participating abstract in this category.
 When will the Innovation Academy be held?
 The “Innovation Academy “ will be held over separate sessions which will include dedicated Poster and Oral presentations, a Symposium which will include speakers from medicine, biomedical engineering, business and technology transfer organizations and a final Awards Ceremony at the cloture of the ICPIC Meeting.

 Who may participate?

 The Innovation Academy Symposium is open to all participants to the meeting.
-Investigators who wish to include their abstracts in the Innovation Academy session for oral/poster presentation and compete for the “Innovation Awards of Excellence” must clearly identify the stream (“14.
-Category innovation”) – to which they are applying and be prepared for judging by members of the Expert International Jury of the Academy and be prepared to attend the Award Ceremony.
+Investigators who wish to include their abstracts in the Innovation Academy session for oral/poster presentation and compete for the “Innovation Awards of Excellence” must clearly identify the stream (“9a Innovation Academy”) – to which they are applying and be prepared for judging by members of the Expert International Jury of the Academy and be prepared to attend the Award Ceremony.

 How will abstracts be submitted and adjudicated for the Innovation Academy?